mpv-player/mpv/DOCS/man/options.rst

     Fix rounded Matroska timestamps (enabled by default).
 Matroska usually stores timestamps rounded to milliseconds.
-This means timestamps jitter by some amount around the intended timestamp. mpv can correct the timestamps based on the framerate value stored in the file: if the timestamps does not deviate more than 1 frame (as implied by the framerate), the timestamp is rounded to the next frame, which should undo the rounding the muxer did.
+This means timestamps jitter by some amount around the intended timestamp. mpv can correct the timestamps based on the framerate value stored in the file: the timestamp is rounded to the next frame (according to the framerate), unless the new timestamp would deviate more than 1ms from the old one.
+This should undo the rounding done by the muxer.

-    This can break playback if the framerate value stored in the file is too high.
+    (The allowed deviation can be less than 1ms if the file uses a non-standard timecode scale.)

 ``--demuxer-rawaudio-channels=<value>``
     Number of channels (or channel layout) if ``--demuxer=rawaudio`` is used